seocahill/maightro-site/source/articles/about.html.markdown

 It is possible today to get as far as Westport but the service is an afterthought to say the least.
 There are a handful of viable connections each way, three in the evening from Ballina (none before 3pm) and a couple before lunch from Westport and one in the evening.
 The travel time is competitive but could be much better (50-55 mins), there is the penalty of a modal change (though the connection is guaranteed) and day returns are not really doable.
 It’s just about better than nothing but people do use it nevertheless.
 Even for something as simple as a Mayo match in Castlebar, it’s not really usable.

+Direct trains could be implemented immediately [as the hastily convened arrangements for the visit of Joe Biden amply demonstrate](https://www.irishrail.ie/en-ie/news/President-Joe-Biden-visits-Ballina).
+If there's a will, there's a way.

 ### Why I built this site.

 Well for one thing it was Christmas and I had time on my hands but it was probably the following (excellent) tweet I spotted some time ago that first got me thinking about it again: